saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 </TabItem>
 <TabItem value="SteamDeck">

-To crash your game when it starts, create a class called MyActor and reference a blueprint.
-The blueprint can be attached to the BeginPlay event.
+To crash your game when it starts, create a class called `MyActor` and reference a blueprint.
+The blueprint can be attached to the `BeginPlay` event.

-The header file (which has the .h extension) contains the class definitions and functions, while the implementation of the class is defined by the .cpp file.
+The header file (with the .h extension) contains the class definitions and functions, while the .cpp file defines the class implementation.
 For example:

 - `MyActor.h`: